 What Your Monthly Mortgage Payments Could Be With U.S. Bank

 The monthly mortgage payments below are approximate and principally based on each loan’s interest rate.
-However, also taken into account for these payments are a standard down payment of 20% of your home’s value, along with a presumed $175,000 loan to cover the leftover price of your new home.
-For the jumbo option, the loan is $500,000.
+However, also taken into account for these payments are a standard down payment of 20% of your home’s value, along with a presumed $200,000 loan to cover the leftover price of your new home.

 One important distinction to make is that VA loans do not require a down payment.
 So although the interest rate drop between a regular fixed rate loan and a VA loan might not seem very significant in the case of U.S. Bank, the lack of a need for a down payment is obviously extremely beneficial.